We are fighting to keep the UK open to EU membership.

 Best for Britain is committed to finding a democratic way to stop Brexit

 Best for Britain is a group of campaigners, businesspeople, entrepreneurs and citizens from across our country who have come together with one single mission: to oppose and stop Brexit through a transparent democratic process.
 Our strategy depends on convincing people – and especially young people – to become actively engaged in the Brexit debate and to mobilise others.
 We are succeeding, because a growing majority of the country, having discovered what it means in practice, now want to see Brexit stopped.
 We are connecting people and campaigning organisations across the country to one another and to their MPs, so that their voices will be heard.

 Best for Britain supports a final say by parliament and then the people

 Since our formation in late 2016 we have been focused on winning a meaningful vote in parliament that would allow MPs to reject any Brexit deal that is less good for the country than our current relationship with the EU.
 We will campaign for parliament to reject any Brexit proposal that does not deliver the same benefits as we now enjoy as a member of the EU.
 And we will support a people’s vote to make the final decision on whether to accept the terms of Brexit or keep our current deal with the EU.
-This vote is likely to be held towards the end of this year.
-So time is short.

 Best for Britain is fighting to stay in the EU, not to compromise on a soft Brexit